Stay updated on what's happening in our local fly fishing world by logging on to our "Kiene's Fly Shop Group" page.

 Shad: Bloody Maria's, Firecrackers, American River Pinky, Green Weeney, Andy's Lipstick, Jeff's Jefe Early Riser (new) and more.

-See Anadromous Run Chart Below!
+See Anadromous Run Chart at the bottom of the page

 About the Lower American River